d2l-ai/d2l-en/chapter_crashcourse/probability.md

 This is very useful if we want to infer one thing from another, say cause and effect but we only know the properties in the reverse direction.
-One important operation that we need to make this work is **marginalization**, i.e., the operation of determining $\Pr(A)$ and $\Pr(B)$ from $\Pr(A,B)$.
+One important operation that we need, to make this work, is **marginalization**, i.e., the operation of determining $\Pr(A)$ and $\Pr(B)$ from $\Pr(A,B)$.
 We can see that the probability of seeing $A$ amounts to accounting for all possible choices of $B$ and aggregating the joint probabilities over all of them, i.e.